 GEORGE W. WOODS

-George Woods, M.D., is also a Member of the HumanDHS Education Team.
+George Woods, M.D., is also a Member of the HumanDHS Research Team.

 He is Board Certified by the American Board of Psychiatry and Neurology.
 He is also a Fellow of the American Psychiatric Association.
 Dr. Woods has been recognized nationally for his clinical work in chemical dependency, consultation-liaison (study of the relationship between physical disorders and mental disorders), and sleep disorders.
 In 1992, he was named Clinical Director of the Year for National Medical Enterprise's chemical dependency and rehabilitation divisions.
 The International Academy of Law and Mental Health elected Dr. Woods to its International Board of Directors in 2003, and he was elevated to Secretary General of the International Academy of Law and Mental Health in 2009.
 The Health Law Institute of Depaul University College of Law elected Dr. Woods to its Health Law Institute's Advisory Board in 2004.
 Dr. Woods was appointed to the Advisory Board of the California Center for African Peace and Conflict Resolution in 2007.
 He is a certified mediator.